 Minnesota CPE Rules Frequently Asked Questions

-These FAQ reflect the new Minnesota Board of Accountancy (BOA) rules effective Jan.
+These FAQ reflect current Minnesota Board of Accountancy (BOA) rules effective Jan.
 9, 2018.

 How many hours of CPE are required for Minnesota CPAs?

 Minnesota Board of Accountancy rules require CPAs holding an active certificate in Minnesota to maintain their professional education by completing 120 CPE credits every three-year reporting period.
 8 of those 120 credits must be in regulatory and/or behavioral ethics.
 You must report a minimum of 20 credits each CPE year.
 A CPE year is from July 1 - June 30.

 There is no CPE requirement to renew an inactive certificate.

 What CPE delivery formats are accepted by the MN BOA?

 Effective Jan.
 9, 2018, the Minnesota Board of Accountancy (BOA) accepts the following CPE delivery formats:

 - Group live: Synchronous learning in a group environment with real-time interaction of an instructor or subject matter expert that provides the required elements of attendance.

 - Group internet based: Individual participation in synchronous learning with real time interaction of an instructor or subject matter expert and built-in processes for attendance and interactivity.